Woods Hole spritsail boat: History

 The Woods Hole spritsail boats were constructed by builders ranging from New London, Connecticut to Portland, Maine, but most were built in one of the coastal communities surrounding Buzzards Bay or Vineyard Sound.
 Some of the most important boat builders from the New England region built Woods Hole spritsail boats, including the Wilton Crosby yard of Osterville, Massachusetts and the Herreshoff Manufacturing Company (HMCo.) of Bristol, Rhode Island.
-E.E. (“Eddy”) Swift of Woods Hole built three spritsail boats (Spy, Susie, and one that was never named), and all three of Swift’s builds exist today on active display in the collections of maritime museums.
-The former was restored by R.H. (“Bob”) Baker, and the latter two had been kept in nearly new condition in the basement of a barn in Woods Hole, only to be discovered upon Swift’s passing in 1964.
-Charles Eldred of Quissett Harbor was known to have built spritsail boats as well, including Emma (1898), but none are currently known to be extant.
+E.E. ("Eddy") Swift of Woods Hole built three spritsail boats (Spy, Susie, and one that was never named), and all three of Swift's builds exist today on active display in the collections of maritime museums.
+The former was restored by R.H. ("Bob") Baker, and the latter two had been kept in nearly new condition in the basement of a barn in Woods Hole, only to be discovered upon Swift's death in 1964.
+Charles Eldred of Quissett Harbor was known to have built spritsail boats as well, including Emma (1898), but none are currently known to exist.

 Possibly as many as 28 Woods Hole spritsail boats existed at one time, although the cumulative number of these boats that were built over time is unknown.
 The boats were unnumbered, but most had unique names.
-Today, only six original boats are known to exist: Old Pal (ca. 1860), Explorer (formerly T.C., standing for either “Tough Cuss” or “Tin Cup” or “Tea Cup”) (1890); Spy (1893-94); Susie (1896); an unidentified boat (ca. 1905); and E.E.
-Swift’s unnamed boat (1913-14).
+Today, only six original boats are known to exist: Old Pal (ca. 1860), Explorer (formerly T.C., standing for either "Tough Cuss" or "Tin Cup" or "Tea Cup") (1890); Spy (1893–94); Susie (1896); an unidentified boat (ca. 1905); and E.E.
+Swift’s unnamed boat (1913–14).
 Four replicas were built from 1973 to 2000 following plans or loftings (or both) taken from the originals, and these continue to be used in museum liveries or for recreational sailing.
 They include Sandy Ford (1972); Nonnamessett (1983); Roberta (1997); and Dewey (2000).
 Eight of the extant spritsail boats are held in the collections of maritime museums, and only two (Nonnamessett and the unidentified boat) are known to be in private hands.
 Six sets of plans have been published (T.C.
 [Explorer], Spy, Susie, Swift’s unnamed boat, Sandy Ford, and Ace of Clubs, the latter drawn from a half model.
 These plans are maintained in the collection at the Mystic Seaport Museum in Mystic, Connecticut, and, although some contain construction details, most were drawn primarily for research—not construction.
 Construction drawings are available online for two of the HMCo. builds, including those for Dude and Gee.
 One set of (unpublished) loftings were taken from Swift's unnamed boat by David Martin for building Nonnamesset (1983), and loftings must have been made for Roberta (1997) and Dewey (2000) as well.

 Upon its establishment in 1897, the Woods Hole Yacht Club adopted the spritsail boat as one of its main racing classes—eventually organizing it into two separate classes—and spritsail boats were raced there until at least 1909.
 Occasional races were sanctioned independently thereafter.
 Many of the races were said to have involved financial prizes and trophies.